gfe061/website/content/publication/jhb-2021/index.md

 - "2"
 publishDate: "2021-11-01"
 # slides: example
-summary: "Analyses three fisheries crises in the post-war world – the Far East Asian Kamchatka salmon in the late 1950s, the north Atlantic Atlanto-Scandian herring of the late 1960s, and the Peruvian anchoveta of the early 1970s."
+summary: "This article looks at how fisheries biologists of the early twentieth century conceptualized and measured overfishing and attempted to make it a scientific object."
 tags:
 - Fisheries
 title: "The Overfishing Problem: Natural and Social Categories in Early Twentieth-century Fisheries Science"